-When paying Zakat, you must make sure that the recipient does not have Nisaab, otherwise, the payment is invalid.
-It is important to study the Fiqh of Zakat comprehensively to get a better understanding of who eligible recipients of Zakah are.
+When paying Zakah, you must make sure that the recipient does not have Nisaab, otherwise, the payment is invalid.
+It is important to study the Fiqh of Zakah comprehensively to get a better understanding of who eligible recipients of Zakah are.

 If a person is completely cut off from his wealth, then such a person can take Zakah, even though he has Nisaab, since he cannot access it.

 This is based on the fact that Allah (Most High) mentioned the eligibility of a traveller receiving Zakah, in Surah Towbah.
 The verse is explained by some Hanafi scholars as a situation in which a traveller is cut off from his wealth.
 So even though he may have Nisaab at home, he cannot get it sent to him or access it, therefore he is permitted to take Zakah.
 Similarly other people who are cut off from their wealth, and do not have accessible wealth equal to Nisaab can take Zakah.

 إِنَّمَا ٱلصَّدَقَـٰتُ لِلْفُقَرَآءِ وَٱلْمَسَـٰكِينِ وَٱلْعَـٰمِلِينَ عَلَيْهَا وَٱلْمُؤَلَّفَةِ قُلُوبُهُمْ وَفِى ٱلرِّقَابِ وَٱلْغَـٰرِمِينَ وَفِى سَبِيلِ ٱللَّهِ وَٱبْنِ ٱلسَّبِيلِ ۖ فَرِيضَةًۭ مِّنَ ٱللَّهِ ۗ وَٱللَّهُ عَلِيمٌ حَكِيمٌۭ